TrellixVulnTeam/swahilipython_SCMU/Doc/library/bdb.rst

    .. method:: user_call(frame, argument_list)

-      This method is called from :meth:`dispatch_call` when there is the possibility that a break might be necessary anywhere inside the called function.
+      This method is called kutoka :meth:`dispatch_call` when there is the possibility that a break might be necessary anywhere inside the called function.

    .. method:: user_line(frame)

-      This method is called from :meth:`dispatch_line` when either :meth:`stop_here` or :meth:`break_here` yields ``True``.
+      This method is called kutoka :meth:`dispatch_line` when either :meth:`stop_here` or :meth:`break_here` yields ``True``.

    .. method:: user_return(frame, return_value)

-      This method is called from :meth:`dispatch_return` when :meth:`stop_here` yields ``True``.
+      This method is called kutoka :meth:`dispatch_return` when :meth:`stop_here` yields ``True``.

    .. method:: user_exception(frame, exc_info)

-      This method is called from :meth:`dispatch_exception` when :meth:`stop_here` yields ``True``.
+      This method is called kutoka :meth:`dispatch_exception` when :meth:`stop_here` yields ``True``.

    .. method:: do_clear(arg)